SuperNova76/FastFrames/README.md

 The package documentation, including detailed instruction how to compile and run the code, can be found [here](https://cern.ch/fastframes).
 Doxygen documentation for the code can be found [here](https://atlas-project-topreconstruction.web.cern.ch/fastframesdoxygen/).

+## tWZ analysis config

+The current config used for the tWZ analysis is `tWZ_test_config.yml`.
+The output ntuples are then used as inputs into the custom event loop in [gitlab](https://gitlab.cern.ch/atlas-sa-uct/uctanalysistop/-/tree/thobani_dev).

 ## Support
 Support mattermost channel is available.
 Please, first join the Top Analysis team: [link](https://mattermost.web.cern.ch/signup_user_complete/?id=95983da3f25882a52b0e389f0b042150&md=link&sbr=su) and then join the `Fast Frames support channel`.